klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 You will set up an EN and connect the EN with SCN.
 Then you will enable the Anchoring feature to write Service Chain block information on Baobab network.

 ## Prerequisites <a id="prerequisites"></a>
- - Download executables.
+ - Download the Baobab EN executable.
+For a full list of downloadables, see [Download](../../download/README.md).
    - Linux
       - [ken-baobab-v1.2.0-4-linux-amd64.tar.gz](http://packages.klaytn.net/klaytn/v1.2.0/ken-baobab-v1.2.0-4-linux-amd64.tar.gz)
    - MacOS
       - [ken-baobab-v1.2.0-4-darwin-amd64.tar.gz](http://packages.klaytn.net/klaytn/v1.2.0/ken-baobab-v1.2.0-4-darwin-amd64.tar.gz)
-   - See [download](../../download/README.md) for the full downloadable list.
  - Minimum hardware requirements for testing
    - CPU: 4-core (Intel Xeon or equivalent), RAM: 16GB, HDD: 50GB
-   - Please refer to the [endpoint node system requirements](../../endpoint-node/system-requirements.md) for more explanation.
+   - Please refer to the [System Requirements](../references/system-requirements.md) for more explanation.
    - Service Chain is installed and running.
  - Assumptions and Limitations
    - EN connects to Baobab testnet.